 East Coast Drive - Brisbane to Cairns

-One of Australia's most popular touring routes offers the best the country has to offer.
-Your 9 self drive will highlight idylic islands, wildlife hot spots, secluded bays and beaches and stunning coast line.
+Experience the best of Queensland on this 1200 mile adventure along the Barrier Reef coastline.
+Your 9 day self drive will highlight idyllic islands, wildlife hot spots, secluded bays and beaches and stunning scenery.

 During your journey along the Great Barrier Reef coastline you have the oppertunity to include a 2 night stay on Fraser Island or add an optional excursion to the jewel in the Whitsunday crown - Whitehaven Beach.